 Exploring the wilds of Yellowstone, with a visit to Old Faithful

 This morning’s drive from the valley of Jackson Hole to the high plateau of Yellowstone is filled with magnificent views of the soaring Teton Range.
-Cultural Discovery: Along the way, we’ll stop for a visit at the Colter Bay Indian Arts Museum, which houses a collection of rare Native America artifacts.
-We’ll begin our explorations of Yellowstone National Park from the south gate.
+Cultural Discovery: Along the way, we’ll stop for a visit at the Colter Bay Visitor Center, then begin our explorations of Yellowstone National Park from the south gate.
 The world’s first national park, Yellowstone is a wilderness of craggy peaks, alpine lakes, stunning canyons, and a huge variety of wildlife.
 Family Feature: Our main sightseeing stop in the park is a grand one: Old Faithful.
 With its roaring plume of steam and boiling water, this natural highlight never fails to inspire awe in kids and adults alike.
 Later, we arrive at one of Yellowstone’s more unusual features: the Fountain Paint Pot.
 Named for the reds, yellows, and browns swirled in the mud, these varying shades are the result of iron oxidation in the ground.
 The dancing bubbles, rainbow colors, and shimmering wafts of steam of this curious hot spring make for some unique views.
 We arrive in the town of West Yellowstone just as the sky darkens for an evening of leisure.